 Is Convertkit better than Mailerlite?

 Convertkit is more simple to use, reliable and powerful than Mailerlite making it a better platform for anyone who is serious about growing and monetising an email list.
 That said, Mailerlite is cheaper and so beginners may want to consider starting with Mailerlite and switching when able.

 Yes, Convertkit allows you to include affiliate links in emails and is a more powerful email marketing platform.

 Is Mailerlite better than Mailchimp?

-These are often compared to each other as they are both free resources (at elast initially.)
-But I do believe Mailerlite is preferable to Mailchimp because you can use affiliate links inside your email to monetise your email list.
+These are often compared to each other as they are both free resources (at least initially.)
+But I do believe Mailerlite is preferable to Mailchimp because you can use affiliate links inside your emails to monetise your email list.

 Is Mailerlite cheaper than Convertkit